tonyg/js-nacl/README.md

 binary seed" such as might be produced by sha256, or better yet, PBKDF2 or scrypt.

-Make sure to read and understand the warnings relating to passpharses, PBKDF2 and scrypt at the beginning of this section.
+Make sure to read and understand the warnings relating to passphrases, PBKDF2 and scrypt at the beginning of this section.

 Compatible with [PyNaCl](https://github.com/warner/pynacl)'s